The US has been spying on German Chancellor Angela Merkel's mobile phone since 2002, according to a report in Der Spiegel magazine.

 Several thousand protesters marched to the US Capitol to demand a limit to the surveillance.
-Some of them held banners in support of the fugitive former contractor Edward Snowden, who revealed the extent of the NSA's activities.'No-spy deal'
+Some of them held banners in support of the fugitive former contractor Edward Snowden, who revealed the extent of the NSA's activities.

 The nature of the monitoring of Mrs Merkel's mobile phone is not clear from the files, Der Spiegel says.

 For example, it is possible that the chancellor's conversations were recorded, or that her contacts were simply assessed.

 Germany is sending its top intelligence chiefs to Washington in the coming week to "push forward" an investigation into the spying allegations, which have caused outrage in Germany.

 Mrs Merkel phoned the US president when she first heard of the spying allegations on Wednesday.

 President Barack Obama apologised to the German chancellor and promised Mrs Merkel he knew nothing of the alleged phone monitoring and would have stopped it if he had, Der Spiegel reports.

 But on Sunday Bild newspaper quoted US intelligence sources as saying NSA head Keith Alexander personally briefed the president about the covert operation targeting Mrs Merkel in 2010.